-If you found this interesting, and want to know more about me/hire me as an intern, I’d love to hear from you!
-You can find my CV here.
+If you found this interesting, and want to know more about me, I’d love to hear from you!
+You can find my LinkedIn profile here.

 It’s not straightforward how you would represent text as tensors.
 The first way is to use a one-hot encoding, which is a very sparse matrix and wastes a lot of space.
 A more dense representation is word vectors.
 These are pretty cool and I probably might write another post on them if enough people are interested!

 Also, as you will see in the Auto-differentiation part, it’s not clear how you would calculate the derivatives of words.
 They’re not even continuous!

 This is the (in)famous backpropagation algorithm and is central to learning in Multilayered neural networks.